NAThompson/DifferentiableRaytracing/README.md

 ---

-# Goal for Rendering Simulations
+# Goal (dream?) for rendering simulations

-Render that data in the same way it's represented in the solver.
+Render the data in the same way it's represented in the solver.

-Barring that, render the data to the same order of accuracy that the solver produces.
+If you do your simulation using Chebyshev spectral elements, VTK-m should be rendering your data using your Clenshaw recurrence.

 ---